Park Hoon-jung: Directorial debut and following breakthrough projects

+Establishment of Goldmoon and collaboration with Warner Bros.

+In 2016, Park founded the film production company Geumwol, taking its name from the Chinese characters for the "Goldmoon" criminal organization featured in New World.
+Park established the independent venture to secure greater creative freedom and to insulate himself from the professional guilt associated with a major studio's potential financial losses.
+He noted that while many projects gain recognition, few achieve genuine commercial success, prompting him to pursue a more self-reliant production model.

-After establishing his own film production company in 2016, Park collaborated with Warner Bros. to produce his next film in 2017.
-Park's subsequent film, V.I.P., which featured Jang Dong-gun, Kim Myung-min, Park Hee-soon and Lee Jong-suk, is a crime-action thriller that centers around the pursuit of a suspected serial killer by officers from South Korea, North Korea, and Interpol.
-However, despite its star-studded cast, the film was disappointing in terms of box office success.
-Additionally, V.I.P. received heavy criticism for its excessive portrayal of violence against women.
+Following the company's inception, Park collaborated with Warner Bros. to produce the 2017 crime thriller V.I.P..
+The film featured an ensemble cast including Jang Dong-gun, Kim Myung-min, Park Hee-soon and Lee Jong-suk, centering on a multi-national manhunt for a suspected serial killer involving South Korea, North Korea, and Interpol officials.
+Despite its high-profile cast and international distribution, the film underperformed at the box office.
+Furthermore, it became a subject of significant controversy and was heavily criticized for its graphic and excessive portrayal of violence against women.

-In 2018, Park with reunited for the third time with Park Hee-soon in South Korean science fiction action horror film The Witch: Part 1.
+In 2018, Park reunited with Park Hee-soon for their third collaboration in the science fiction action-horror film The Witch: Part 1.
 The Subversion.
-The film also stars veteran actress Jo Min-soo and actor Choi Woo-shik.
-The plot revolves around Ja-yoon (played by Kim Da-mi), a high school student who loses all memory after escaping alone from a facility where a mysterious accident resulted in multiple deaths.
-Kim, a rookie actress at that time, was chosen for the role of Ja-yoon after competing against odds of 1,500 to 1.
-This role launched Kim Dami’s career.
+Starring veteran actress Jo Min-soo and actor Choi Woo-shik, the film follows Ja-yoon (played by Kim Da-mi), a high school student with amnesia who escaped from a mysterious facility as a child.
+Kim, a rookie actress at the time, was selected for the lead role after an audition process with 1,500-to-1 odds, a breakout performance that launched her career.

-Despite writing it before film The Tiger (2015), Park delayed its release due to discouragement from those around him.
-After the release of V.I.P., he eventually met investors.
-Major Korean distributors found the film difficult due to it being female-led with a new actress and a budget of 6 billion won.
+Although Park had written the screenplay prior to The Tiger (2015), he delayed the project due to industry skepticism.
+Major Korean distributors were initially hesitant to back a female-led action film featuring a newcomer with a 6 billion won budget.
 However, Warner Bros.
-Korea showed interest and was more open to casting new actors and big budget.
-Warner Bros. headquarters responded positively to the project and expressed interest in developing it as a franchise.
+Korea proved more amenable to the casting of a rookie lead and the film's high-budget requirements.
+The studio's headquarters responded favorably to the project, expressing interest in developing it into a multi-film franchise.
+Despite the success of the first installment, which drew 3.18 million viewers, the future of the series became uncertain in September 2020 when Warner Bros.
+Korea withdrew from the domestic film market following several underperforming productions.
+This exit stalled development on the anticipated sequel, The Witch: Part 2.
+The Other One, leaving the status of the burgeoning franchise in doubt.

+Collaboration with NEW

 "Night in Paradise is one of the best gangster movies coming from South Korean cinema in recent years.
 Park Hoon-jung is a director that deserves full attention for his ability to combine the writing of original screenplays with the creation of complex characters that are never stereotypical, together with impressive and masterly directorial skills.
 His name will certainly be heard even more in the future."